oli-d/nova/communication/kafka/README.md

 ...

-### 3.3.
+### 3.2.
 Message "transcription"

-Nessage transcription works exactly as described in detail in the [http](../http/README.md) module.
+Message transcription works exactly as described in detail in the [http](../http/README.md) module.